 “Somebody was passing on this same prison road the afternoon when they hear the prisoners shouting ‘help, help, call the police’ and hollering how ‘big chopping up going on in the prison’.
-The person stopped and asked what happen,” Liddle said, …..To continue reading, login or subscribe now.
+The person stopped and asked what happen,” Liddle said, explaining how her family found out that Bhagwandin was injured.

 The frustrated mother related to Stabroek News that her son is currently in tremendous pain, and has been rendered an ‘invalid’ since he does not have the use of his hands, which were severely chopped.
 Liddle recalled that while visiting her son at the Georgetown Public Hospital, he bemoaned the fact that the prison officers did not attempt to help them during the attack.
 “He said that at the time nobody blow a whistle or sound any alarm; nobody call for police, only until after an hour the incident occur.
 Nobody didn’t even fire a shot in the air to scare the assaulters!
 Nobody did anything!”